 3. Monitor RAM usage

 Are you still dealing with AutoCAD 2017 slow startup?
 It may have something to do with the other applications you have taking up memory while you’re running the program.
 AutoCAD requires at least 2 GB of RAM when working with 2D drawings and at least 4 GB for working with 3D models.

 With the Activity Monitor on your Mac, you can check how much RAM is being used for apps that run in the background.
 Once you know which applications take up all the memory, you’ll be able to quit non-essentials to free up memory for AutoCAD.

 Monitor memory usage by launching Activity Monitor from Applications and following these steps:

-- Switch tabs to Memory and make note of the apps at the top of the list.
+- Switch tabs to Memory and make a note of the apps at the top of the list.

 If you quit hung applications that are using up memory and it still doesn’t do anything to help AutoCAD run better, try restarting your Mac to reset RAM usage.